-Children's Church meeting most weeks in term time in Fearon Hall on Sunday morning at the same time as the Sunday Communion service.
+Children's Church meeting most weeks in term time either in the church building or Fearon Hall on Sunday morning at the same time as the Sunday Communion service.
 This is a parent and child activity where children are accompanied by a parent/carer.

-Youth Choir meeting on Wednesday evenings and singing with the adult choir on Sundays.
-The young people are aged between 12 and 18.
+Youth Choir meeting on Friday evenings and sing with the adult choir on Sundays.
+The young people are aged between 14 up.